 Marysabel and Moises stand out as top producers within Honduras with a genuine focus on putting resources back into the local community: hiring local workers, providing electricity for a health clinic near the farm, funding two schools in Marcala, and supporting the native environment.

 Our El Puente lot comes primarily from the Montana region, but the family also cultivates coffee in three other regions in La Paz: Mogola, San Francisco and San Jose.

 The beans are wet processed using Ingesec equipment, traditionally fermented for up to 12 hours and washed.
 In 2012, they began a set of experiments with different drying techniques.
 They meticulously separated each lot and worked with Stumptown to cup the coffees in order to determine the preferred results.
 The beans are either dried on uncovered metal mesh raised beds for up to 8 days, in Solar driers (a covered greenhouse) for up to 12 days, or traditionally on patios for 1-2 days and then finished on low heat in one of their three guardiolas (mechanical dryers).
-This year, a higher percentage of our Puente dried on covered raised beds.

 The Caballeros use three Panagos in their wet mill.
 They dedicate one of the Penagos with its own soaking tank to special lots.
 They reuse the water, filtering the clean water into a separate tank.
 The dirty water gets pumped back to the top and used to push the cherries down to the Penagos.